open-physiology/open-physiology-viewer/manual/model.md

 <img src="asset/housedChannels.png" width="75%" alt = "Membrane channels in housing lyphs">

-As one can see, channels are defined in a minimalistic way, but may cause the model generator to automatically create a large number of entities, the modeller should keep this in mind to avoid state space explosion (which we mitigate to some extent by limiting the number of objects in the generated model, but this as well may be an issue since the viewer will not display all expected resources).
+As one can see, channels are defined in a minimalistic way, but may cause the model generator to automatically create a potentially large number of resources, the modeller should keep this in mind to avoid state space explosion.